Using the Peppol network for public e‑procurement

 The improved efficiency resulting from electronic invoice processing can help increase the liquidity of suppliers.

-Peppol as a transmission method for submitting your e-invoice
+Why use Peppol as a transmission method for your e‑invoice?

 There are four options available to invoice issuers for transmitting e-invoices to customers who are connected to the federal invoice submission portals ZRE and OZG-RE:

 - Sending the invoice via the Peppol network

 - Uploading the invoice on the web interface

 - Entering the invoice manually on the web interface

 Unlike the other options, Peppol is the only transmission method which supports automated machine-to-machine (m2m) communication and the mass export of e-invoices.

 3 ways to submit your e‑invoices via Peppol